ThIagoMedeiros21/ThiagoMedeiros21/README.md

-# 👋 Hello, My name is Thiago!
+# 👋 Hi, My name is Thiago!

 🎓 Currently pursuing a degree in **Computer Science**.
 💻 Passionate about Programming and Video Games.